TimWooSoftwire/DevOps-Course-Starter/README.md

 ## Constants and environment variables
 `constants.py` has some constants in - these all get set automatically.
 When running for the first time, you will need to create a new trello board, and set the environemnt variable "TRELLO_BOARD_ID" to the id of the new board.
-The environment variable "DONT_CHECK_FOR_TRELLO_LIST_IDS" is for testing, and should be set to false when running the app.

 ## Testing